Destination

 Ziro & Return to Guwahati

-Morning in Ziro — the paddy fields at first light are extraordinary.
+Morning in Ziro: the paddy fields at first light are flat and terraced and green down to the valley floor, the Apatani women moving through them in their characteristic woven dress.
 Drive to Guwahati airport for departure.

 - ·Ziro paddy fields at dawn